 Step 2: Clean The Printer Sensor

-Hence, your Dymo printing blank labels!
 Dymo recommends that labelwriter printers are cleaned at least once a month for reliable operation.
+Notably, there are two main ways to go about cleaning your device.

 Method 1: Dymo Cleaning Card